Analysis of flow provides details of the flows and the statistics of the channels used in the flows.

-Engaged trips are the number of trips in which the user received at least one of the action campaigns during their trip.
+The number of trips in which the user received at least one of the action campaigns during their trip.
 Another way to look at this metric is that this is the number of trips that could potentially lead to a conversion.

 During a trip, if a user receives multiple campaigns before they exit the flow they would still be counted as part of one engaged trip.

-Converted trips are the number of engaged trips that resulted in at least one conversion during the time of the trip.
+the number of engaged trips that resulted in at least one conversion during the time of the trip.

-Total Conversions is the total number of conversions that were received from all the converted trips.
+The total number of conversions that were received from all the converted trips.

 To know more about how conversions are tracked and attributed to flows read this.